Accelerated and Deep Expectation Maximization for One-Bit MIMO-OFDM Detection: OMOD Problem Statement and Prior Study

 The story is actually more complex, as one tries to unravel.
 We should not forget the fact that the conditional means $\br^k_m$'s need to be computed.
 Examining the equations closely (see \eqref{eq:exa_EMM3}, \eqref{eq:model_uq}, \eqref{eq:model_uq_2}, and \eqref{eq:model_q_1}), one will find that $\br_m^k$ is given by

 for all $m,n$, where $\odot$ denotes the element-wise product.
 It can be verified that the complexity of \eqref{eq:em1_r} and \eqref{eq:condmean_comp} is \beq \bigO( 2MW (\log(W) + N/2 + C ) ); \eeq particularly, we need FFTs and IFFTs for a total of $2M$ times.
 The complexity in \eqref{eq:em_complex} is the per-iteration complexity of EM, without counting the complexity required to solve \eqref{eq:em1_dec}.
 We see that \eqref{eq:em_complex} is {\em not} much better than the per-iteration complexity \eqref{eq:pg_complex} for the PG method.
 When the complexity of solving \eqref{eq:em1_dec} factors in, the per-iteration complexity of the EM method is likely to be higher than that of PG.
 The next question then goes to whether EM leads to faster convergence.
-We will try to answer this question analytically in Section \ref{sect:conv}, and empirically in Section \ref{sec:sim}.
+We will try to answer this question in the subsequent sections.

 The EM method for OMOD was studied in \cite{plabst2018efficient}, wherein the efficient subcarrier-decoupling implementation was proposed, and GMAP was considered.
 For GMAP, the problems in \eqref{eq:em1_dec} have closed-form solutions, and this advantage was exploited.